 George Stone has enjoyed a rewarding career in music performance, composition and music education for over 25 years.
 He currently directs the popular Audio Technology Program and teaches Music Theory and Composition at Cuesta College.

-Applied Brass Instructor
+Applied Harp Instructor

-Applied Percussion Instructor
+Darrell Voss Applied Percussion Instructor

 Educator/Performer Darrell Voss has taught applied percussion for Cuesta College since